Florian-Wilhelm/prototyping-embedded/README.md

 ## About

-This repository contains test code for Raspberry Pi and Raspberry Pi Pico projects.
+This repository contains prototype code for Raspberry Pi and Raspberry Pi Pico projects.